 If you have been wondering, “What are all those people doing on their phones so much,” the answer is – using apps!
 With 2.2 million apps available on the App Store and 2.8 million more on the Google Play Store, it is no wonder why people are immersed in apps so much.

-Revenue from mobile apps is expected to reach a figure of $189 billion by 2020.
+Revenue from mobile apps is expected to reach a figure of $189 billion by 2020, mostly thanks to the most popular apps on the market.
 This figure is very much reachable when we take into account the fact that an average person uses 30 apps per month, and 21% of millennials check their apps more than 50 times a day.

 17. 40% of Americans give a cell phone to their kids by the age of 10.